cailinkless/flatiron-project-2/README.md

 ## Installation

-You are welcome to fork and clone your own copy of the Finder to tinker with, or go to the 'Code' menu and choose 'Download ZIP'.
+Fork this repo and download a clone-- you can run the app on your local server.

 ## Usage

-Input ruby bin/makeups in the terminal while the flatiron-project-1 directory is open.
+Navigate to the program folder in your terminal and run 'shotgun' - then pull up your local server in your preferred browser.

 ## License